marcus-grant/notes/sql-eda.md

 the active and inactive customers seperately for a count.

 Because of this query we no know how many customers are active or inactive.
+However, this template can be used to discover just about any relation.

 ## Further Reading